-The Arboretum encompasses Armstrong’s 268-acre campus and displays a wide variety of shrubs and other woody plants.
-Developed areas of campus contain native and introduced species of trees and shrubs.
-Most are labeled.
+The Arboretum encompasses Georgia Southern’s Armstrong Campus and covers 268-acres.
+The Arboretum displays a wide variety of shrubs and other woody plants.
+Developed areas of campus contain native and introduced species of trees and shrubs; most of which are labeled.
 Natural areas of campus contain plants typical in Georgia’s coastal broadleaf evergreen forests such as live oak, southern magnolia, red bay, horse sugar and sparkleberry.
-Several plant collections have been established in the Arboretum, including a Camellia Garden, Conifer Garden, Fern Garden, Ginger Garden, Primitive Garden and an International Garden.
-The Arboretum is open to the public seven days a week during the daylight hours.
+Several plant collections have been established in the Arboretum, including a Camellia Garden, Conifer Garden, Fern Garden, Ginger Garden, Physic Garden, Primitive Garden and an International Garden.

 The Arboretum is free and open to the public seven days a week during daylight hours.